What are the benefits of indoor cycling? Studies have found that indoor cycling can increase bone density, weight loss, and cardiovascular health.

 How do I know if my legs are strong enough to ride a stationary bike?

-There are several ways to determine whether or not your legs are strong enough to cycle on a stationary bike.
+There are several ways to determine whether your legs are strong enough to cycle on a stationary bike.
 You could start off by riding a stationary bike at a low intensity for 30 minutes.
 If you feel you need to stop after 15-20 minutes, then you might get some strength training equipment.

 If you can complete a full 30-minute session without stopping, then you should be able to handle a higher intensity level.